-The answer is yes, spitting on someone without consent is an offence because it is classified as a ‘battery’ which means unauthorised touching of another person, which is now folded within the offence of common assault.
+Yes, spitting on someone without consent is an offence.
+This is because it is classified as a ‘battery’ which means unauthorised touching of another person, which is now folded within the offence of common assault.

 Unauthorised spitting is a ‘battery’ along with a range of other indirect contact such as throwing an object at another person or shining a light into their eyes.